 If you love apple cider, this apple bourbon cocktail should go onto your happy hour drink list!
-Crisp apple flavor blends beautifully with bourbon, adds a hint of cinnamon, and you have the perfect fall cocktail!
+The crisp apple flavor blends beautifully with bourbon and adds a hint of cinnamon, and you have the perfect fall cocktail!

 Fall is all about warm flavors.
 Cinnamon, apple, and all things comfort.
 This apple bourbon cocktail recipe is delicious, served warm and cold!
 You can use fresh or store-bought cider, which makes it so easy.